davidsdearaujo/flutter_easy_di/README.md

 ## Features

+- 🔌 Works with whatever router you love (Go Router, Auto Route, you name it!)
 - 🎯 Keep your app tidy with a simple module system
 - 💉 Easy dependency injection powered by [auto_injector](https://pub.dev/packages/auto_injector)
 - 🔄 Modules can talk to each other through imports